SeongwooLimKR/seongwoo.github.io/_pages/about.md

   image: seongwoolim.jpg
   image_circular: false # crops the image to make it circular

-#selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-#scholar:
+scholar:
-#  selected_papers_only: false # Set to true to only show selected papers
+  sort_by: year
-#  order: asc # Optional: 'asc' for oldest first, 'desc' for newest first
+  order: asc # Optional: 'asc' for oldest first, 'desc' for newest first

 social: false # includes social icons at the bottom of the page